Relocation Guide

 Tax Implications

 Tax residency is generally established by spending more than 183 days per year in Portugal or maintaining a permanent home in the country.
-Residents are subject to taxation on worldwide income, though double taxation treaties and planning options can help manage obligations across jurisdictions.
+Residents are generally subject to taxation on worldwide income, although double taxation treaties and individual circumstances may affect the outcome.

 Former NHR Regime

-Until 31 December 2023, the Non-Habitual Resident (NHR) program offered reduced tax rates for a ten-year period, including exemptions or fixed rates on foreign income and a 20% flat rate on eligible Portuguese-sourced earnings.
-The regime is now closed to new applicants, but those who obtained NHR status before 2024 continue to benefit for the remainder of their approved term.
+Until 31 December 2023, the Non-Habitual Resident (NHR) programme offered reduced tax rates for a ten-year period, including exemptions or fixed rates on certain categories of foreign income and a 20% flat rate on eligible Portuguese-sourced earnings.
+The regime is now closed to new applicants, but those who obtained NHR status before 2024 may continue to benefit for the remainder of their approved term.

 Current IFICI Framework

-Since 2024, the Tax Incentive for Scientific Research and Innovation (IFICI) has replaced NHR as a more limited program.
-It applies to highly qualified professionals in innovation and research sectors, granting a 20% flat rate on qualifying Portuguese income for up to ten years.
+Since 2024, the Tax Incentive for Scientific Research and Innovation (IFICI) has replaced NHR as a more limited framework.
+It applies to certain highly qualified professionals in research and innovation-related sectors, granting a 20% flat rate on qualifying Portuguese income for up to ten years.
 This incentive does not cover pensions or general foreign income.

-Because tax outcomes depend on residence status, income type, and international agreements, consulting a certified accountant or tax advisor is strongly recommended before relocating.
+Because tax outcomes depend on residence status, income type, and international agreements, tailored guidance should be obtained from a certified accountant or tax adviser before making decisions.

 Investment Opportunities

-The national economy provides a stable framework for medium- and long-term investment.
-Key sectors include:
+The Portuguese economy provides a framework for medium- and long-term investment across several sectors.
+Areas often considered include:

-• Real estate: Residential and commercial property markets remain resilient, particularly in Lisbon, Porto, and coastal regions.
+• Real estate: Residential and commercial markets remain active, particularly in Lisbon, Porto, and coastal regions.

-• Tourism and hospitality: Supported by steady demand and established infrastructure.
+• Tourism and hospitality: A significant part of the economy, supported by established infrastructure.

-• Technology and innovation: Expanding ecosystems in Lisbon and Porto benefit from EU and national support programs.
+• Technology and innovation: Lisbon and Porto host visible startup and research ecosystems.

-Foreign investors may also qualify for residence permits linked to certain forms of investment, depending on the applicable legislation at the time of application.
+Foreign investors may also qualify for residence permits linked to certain forms of investment, depending on the legislation in force at the time of application.
+Real estate acquisition is no longer one of the main qualifying routes under the current ARI framework.

 Pension and Retirement Planning